17 November 2024

 “Okay…” You’re starting to ask, “If it’s got four USB-A ports, why not plug the dongle into one of those?”
 And that’s a good question.
 I tried doing that at first, but my 3D mouse has a problem.
 Sometimes, the mini forgets that it’s plugged in and if I start up SketchUp, it doesn’t wake up and give me a leg up on my 3D modeling game.
 So, I have to unplug the dongle and plug it back in berfore I can use it.
 Unfortunately, Satechi, the company that made the USB hub, made the USB-A ports really, really tight, so un/plugging it requires a very firm commitment from the user.
 Meanwhile, un/plugging the USB-C port is super easy.

 Speaking of Satechi, I guess I’m waiting to see how they handle the new mini’s design.
 If they make a hub that works like my current one, I may go for the new mini after all.
 They’ve got their work cut out for them.
 For one, on the old Mac minis, the only vent is on the back.
 The new mini has a vent on the bottom, so any hub would have to work around them.
-Additionally, instead of the power button being on the back right corner of the chassis, it’s on the bottom front left corner.
+Additionally, instead of the power button being on the back right corner of the chassis, it’s on the bottom left rear corner.

 Without a hub, I'll just have to take stock of exactly what I need to keep plugged in.
 Maybe that can be part of next year's theme.